jj358mhz/pi-scanner/README.md

 ```
 (along with the volume control on the radio) to balance the recording level.
 After entering “alsamixer” press “F6” and select the sound card (maybe called generic USB device), then “F5” to display all controls for that device.

 Using one scanner I had to turn the scanner up quite loud, then using alsamixer turn on Auto Gain (arrow over to auto gain and press “**m**” until “**00**” is displayed).
-Using a different scanner I had to keep it rather low and turn auto gain off (mute) while keeping the capture level at + 9 dB.
-It’s fair to say “your mileage may vary.”
+Using a different scanner I had to keep it rather low and turn auto gain off (mute) while keeping the capture level at + 9 dB - it’s fair to say “your mileage may vary.”

 If despite all this you cannot get decent quality audio then you should suspect a problem with the attached audio hardware, audio cable, etc.